andrewkof/NEXT-FRET/README.md

 If you use tvGMM in academic work, please cite the relevant paper on time-varying GMM for smFRET analysis:

-## References

-If you use tvGMM in academic work, please cite the relevant paper on time-varying GMM for smFRET analysis:

 ```bibtex
 @article{preprint_2025_07_30_666321v1,
   author       = {Chara Sarafoglou and Andreas Kofidis and Marijn de Boer and Mikis Mylonakis and Kostas Mavrakis and Giannis Zacharakis and Yannis Pantazis and Giorgos Gouridis},